julio-marques-tech/OCI-K8s-DevOps/docker/README.md

 🧠 Concepts Practiced
 Dockerfile structure and build

-Docker Compose for multi-container apps
+Docker Compose for multi-container applications

 Flask and PostgreSQL integration

 Container networking

-Volume persistence for database
+Volume persistence for PostgreSQL

+Foundation for Kubernetes deployments

+Ready for CI/CD pipelines using GitHub Actions

+Future integrations with Slack, Salesforce, and OCI

 🐛 Troubleshooting
 If something breaks: